When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems

 \section{Experimental Design}

-In the persona condition, each of the four agents receives a role-specific description reflecting realistic motivations associated with that stakeholder (e.g., profitability concerns for Industrialist, public welfare tradeoffs for Government).
+In the persona condition, each of the four agents receives a role-specific description of realistic motivations for that stakeholder (e.g., profitability concerns for Industrialist, public welfare tradeoffs for Government).
 In the no-persona baseline condition, agents receive no role description and are instructed only to select actions based on best response Nash equilibrium reasoning.
-This manipulation isolates role identity as a causal factor.
 We also compare two settings where payoffs are either visible or hidden.
-In the hidden payoff condition, agents do not receive explicit payoff matrices but infer incentives from the scenario description.
+In the hidden payoff condition, agents infer incentives from the scenario description without explicit payoff matrices.
 In the visible payoff condition, agents receive explicit payoff matrices and are instructed to identify a Nash equilibrium directly.
-This allows us to test whether explicit incentive information mitigates or amplifies role identity bias.
-All experiments use chain-of-thought reasoning instructions, enabling us to understand how models balance identity-driven behavior and payoff-optimal reasoning.
+The comparison tests whether explicit incentive information mitigates role identity bias.
+All experiments use chain-of-thought reasoning instructions, which allow inspection of how models weight identity-driven behavior against payoff-optimal reasoning.